Updated: March 14, 2025

 General requirements ask that the Canadian company looking to hire foreign workers is a Canadian-registered business that is not on the list of ineligible employers and has the financial capacity to pay the wages of foreign workers.

-• The Canadian company must cover the transportation expense of bringing the foreign worker to Canada and for the return to their home country after the employment engagement ends.
+The Canadian company must cover the transportation expense of bringing the foreign worker to Canada and for the return to their home country after the employment engagement ends.
 In addition, the Canadian company must support the foreign worker in finding affordable housing.
+Employers must also consider the territorial median hourly wage when determining the appropriate LMIA application route.

-General requirements for foreign workers ask to be eligible for the job, be admissible to Canada, and obtain proper work authorizations before the first day of work.
+General requirements for foreign workers are to be eligible for the job, be admissible to Canada, and obtain proper work authorizations before the first day of work.

 Canadian Employer Requirements